mojomojo1/bootkon/docs/labs/3_dataform.md

 * Set up a 3 minute frequency execution of the workflow you have created.

-***Note:*** If you are stuck and cannot figure out how to proceed after a few minutes, ask your team captain.
+Note: If you are stuck and cannot figure out how to proceed after a few minutes, ask your team captain.

-You've nailed the Dataform lab -- great job!

-<walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>
+### Success

+🎉 Congratulations{% if MY_NAME %}, {{ MY_NAME }}{% endif %}! 🚀

+You've just finished the lab, and wow, what a ride!
+You dove headfirst into the world of Dataform, BigQuery, and Gemini, building a sentiment analysis pipeline from scratch.
+Remember all those setup steps?
+Repository, workspace, connections...it's a blur now, but you nailed it.

+Those pesky "Access Denied" errors?
+Conquered.
+The pipeline?
+Purring like a data-driven kitten, churning out sentiment scores like nobody's business.
+And the best part?
+You automated the whole thing!
+Scheduled executions?
+Check.
+You're a data pipeline master.
+Bring on the next challenge – you've got this! 🚀